Find Cheap Life Insurance Quotes in Your Area

 It is important to note that not all life insurance companies have the same definition of dangerous occupations.
-During the underwriting process, an insurer will ask you questions about the day-to-day activities you perform at your job along with the working environment.
-This will allow the company to evaluate the key risks of your occupation.
+During the underwriting process, an insurer will ask you questions about the day-to-day activities you perform at your job, along with the working environment.
+This allows the company to evaluate the key risks of your occupation.

 Employers often offer group life insurance plans to their employees.
 This is very common in high-risk occupations, as employers want to provide protection for their employees who may have a hard time getting individual coverage.

 If your employer offers a certain amount of life insurance at no extra cost, also called basic coverage, we recommend you take advantage of the policy.
 However, basic group plans are usually restricted in their coverage, with maximum limits of $50,000 or the employee's annual salary.
 Therefore, we recommend you acquire supplemental life insurance coverage if a basic policy doesn't meet your financial obligations.
 This can be purchased either as a supplemental plan through your employer or an individual life insurance policy.